Preparing Your Parents to Age in Place

 The places we live can hold deep meaning to us.
 We remember celebrating holidays with the people we love, the meals cooked in the kitchen, the time spent relaxing in the backyard, and so much more.
 Staying in the place that we love, are comfortable in, and holds so many dear memories is an understandable desire.
 It’s no surprise that so many senior adults wish to age in place.

 The decision to age in place doesn’t mean that there aren’t preparations to be made like installing a handicap ramp, looking out for bumps, and removing carpets.
-But thinking ahead financially, medically, and legally will prevent stress and provide peace of mind for both you and your parent.
+But thinking ahead financially, medically, and legally will prevent stress and provide peace of mind for both you and your parents.

 Don’t Risk Injury To You Or A Loved One